 Build vocabulary words with letter tiles.
-The letter tiles kinda look like teeth so it’s the perfect letter manipulative to use for this theme.
+The letter tiles look a bit like teeth so it’s the perfect letter manipulative to use for this theme.

 Dental health books are a bit tricky to find (good ones anyway).
-I was able to find about 20 good ones and you can find a clickable book list HERE.
+I was able to find about 20 that I liked and you can find the clickable book list HERE.

 Tooth graph FREEBIE!
 Make a simple graph using teeth (aka mini marshmallows).
 Students identify the number and count out the corresponding number of marshmallows.
-After students can eat the marshmallows!
+Afterwards students can eat the marshmallows!

-If you want to take the activity to the next level, have students make patterns with the manipulatives!
+If you want to take the activity to the next level, have students make patterns with these manipulatives!

 Dental health play dough mats are a must for this theme!
-Use a few colors (they don’t have to match the cards if you don’t want to) and student roll played dough snakes to create each item.
-Yep, another way to build those fine motor muscles.
+Use a few colors (you don’t have to match the cards if you don’t want to) and students roll play dough snakes to create teeth.
+Yep, another way to build those fine motor muscles!

-Next time you are the at dentist ask if they would donate some to your classroom.
-Our dentist donated 10 larger colorful ones to our classroom after I had taken these photos.
-They also donated a dental health goodie bag for each of my kiddos.
+Next time you are the at dentist, ask if they would donate some items to your classroom.
+Our dentist donated a dental health goodie bag for each of my kiddos!

-Teeth sensory bin was so much fun to make and play in.
+Our Teeth sensory bin was so much fun to make and play in.
 My little guy played in it for AN ENTIRE HOUR when I was setting it up.
 Save a mouthwash bottle or just buy a few from the dollar store and dump out the mouthwash.
 Students can fill up the mouthwash (aka green, teal, and blue rice) using a funnel and tiny cups (plastic shot glasses).
-If you are brave spring some fine glitter in it and some teeth.
+If you are brave sprinkle some fine glitter in the bin along with some teeth.
 The glitter sticks to the teeth and students can brush them clean with the toothbrushes.

-Check our Dental Health science table!
+Check our Dental health Science table!
 It’s packed with hands-on activities and posters from my My Body and Teeth Science unit.
-Use an egg carton for teeth.
-Students can place “cavities” (yellow play dough) and draw plaque with a dry erase marker.
+Using an egg carton for teeth, Students can place “cavities” (yellow play dough) and draw plaque with a dry erase marker.
 Then use a toothbrush and plastic string for floss to clean the teeth.
-Grab some food from dramatic play for students to sort…..healthy or not healthy.
+Grab some food from the dramatic play center for students to sort by healthy and not healthy food.

-Don’t forget about the blocks center!
-Place empty cereal boxes or empty food containers in the center for students to build with.
+Don’t forget about the block center!
+Place empty cereal boxes or empty food containers in the center for students to build.
 Add veggie counter or fruit counters too!
 I unfold the boxes and keep them for the next year.
-You can also ask families to send in cereal boxes to students have the cereal they eat in the blocks center!
-Post photos of places in the community that promote healthy living to build.
+You can also ask families to send in cereal boxes so the students have the cereal they eat in the block center!
+Post photos of places in the community that promote healthy living for students to build.

-I know some of us like to combine a My Body and Teeth theme together so I have ideas for that theme as well.
-For ideas on a My Body theme check out this post!
+I know some of us like to combine a My Body and Teeth theme together, so I came up with ideas for that theme as well.
+For ideas on a My Body theme check out the post below!